 2020 Call for Nominations Now Open

-This award encourages and recognizes outstanding accomplishment in globally engaged teaching, student support, research, extension, and/or engagement and economic development by faculty and non-faculty professionals of North Carolina State University.
+This award encourages and recognizes outstanding accomplishment in globally engaged teaching, student support, research, extension, and/or engagement and economic development by faculty and non-faculty staff professionals at North Carolina State University.

-This is open to all current full-time faculty and non-faculty professionals of NC State University.
+This is open to all current full-time faculty and non-faculty staff professionals at NC State University.
 Nominees should have a well-established and ongoing record of international activities while working at NC State, demonstrated by regularly going above and beyond normal job responsibilities.
 Such activities may include several of the following: individual and/or collaborative international research, teaching, or program development, the promotion of student involvement in global activities, accomplishments in international extension, service on international boards and task forces, consulting, publications and/or performances.
-Three awards will be made annually to NC State faculty and non-faculty professionals.
-Award recipients receive funds for future international travel.
+Awards will be made annually to NC State faculty and non-faculty staff professionals whereby recipients receive funds for future international collaboration.

 Past Jackson Rigney International Service Award recipients are NOT eligible for the Outstanding Global Engagement Award.
 Previous Outstanding Global Engagement Award recipients are eligible to be nominated for the Jackson Rigney award in the future.